Khetha98/simple_shell/README.md

 0x16.
 C-Simple Shell

+Description
+This is a simple shell project written in C programming which aims to offer the basic functionality of a shell

 Author : Khethukuthula Simamane

-This a simple shell project where I create a simple shell using c programming
+Enviroment
+Built and tested on ubuntu 22.04 LTS